maetyu-d/fabric/README.md

 end
 ```

-This belongs in the advanced generative layer.
+This is part of the advanced generative layer.

 ## 15. Constraint Collapse Engine